-If a payment is not received by the end of the business day on the date due, and prior approval for the missed payment has not been given by the PHA, the PHA will send the family a delinquency notice giving the family 10 business days to make the late payment.
-If the payment is not received by the due date of the delinquency notice, it will be considered a breach of the agreement and the PHA will terminate assistance in accordance with the policies in Chapter 12.
+If a payment is not received by the end of the business day on the date due, and prior approval for the missed payment has not been given by COC, COC will send the family a delinquency notice giving the family 10 business days to make the late payment.
+If the payment is not received by the due date of the delinquency notice, it will be considered a breach of the agreement and COC will terminate assistance in accordance with the policies in Chapter 12.

-If a family receives three delinquency notices for unexcused late payments in a 12-month period, the repayment agreement will be considered in default, and the PHA will terminate assistance in accordance with the policies in Chapter 12.
+If a family receives three delinquency notices for unexcused late payments in a 12-month period, the repayment agreement will be considered in default, and COC will terminate assistance in accordance with the policies in Chapter 12.